milanilic332/Keras-Tensorflow/README.md

   * Image classification of sign language letters, dataset from https://www.kaggle.com/grassknoted/asl-alphabet.
   * Train data - 2500 images for every class.
   * Validation data - 500 images for every class.
-  * Used image augmentation and got around 97% accuracy.
+  * Used image augmentation and got around 97% accuracy with my cnn.
+  * With InceptionResNetV2() got 99.5%.

 * IMDb faces:
   * Image classification of actors and actresses based on gender.
 Around 94% accuracy.